Muqattaʿat: Mystical inferences

+In other religions

+One obscure tradition from medieval Judaism speaks to the origins of the mysterious letters.
+According to one text found in the Cairo Genizah collection, the mysterious letters were added on the influence of Jewish elders on Muhammad, where the letters represented their names and other messages they created.

 Inventory

 Muqatta'at occur in Quranic chapters 2–3, 7, 10–15, 19–20, 26–32, 36, 38, 40–46, 50 and 68.
+Furthermore, the codex of Ubayy ibn Ka'b additionally had Surah 39 begin with Ḥā Mīm, in line with the pattern seen in the next seven surahs.
 Multiple letters are written together like a word, but each letter is pronounced separately.
+They are 78 in total, at the beginning of 29 surahs, occurring in 14 distinct combinations.
+Fourteen out of 28 (or 29, counting hamza) letters of the Arabic alphabet are represented.

 Structural analysis

 There are 14 distinct combinations; the most frequent are ʾAlif Lām Mīm and Ḥāʾ Mīm, occurring six times each.
 Of the 28 letters of the Arabic alphabet, exactly one half appear as muqatta'at, either singly or in combinations of two, three, four or five letters.
 The fourteen letters are: